Noasaurus | Late Cretaceous Northwestern Argentina Dinosaur

 Paleocolour, CC BY-SA 4.0, via Wikimedia Commons

 Estimating the size and weight is a bit of a challenge due to the fragmentary nature of the fossil remains.
-However, based on the available evidence, it’s estimated that this dinosaur was about 1.5 meters (5 ft) in length and weighed around 15 kg (33 lbs).
+However, based on the available evidence, it’s estimated that this dinosaur was about 5-6 feet in length and weighed around 30-35 lbs.
+Based on the length and mass, it was likely around 12-24 inches high at the back.
 This makes it one of the smaller theropods, but no less fascinating for its size.

 The Dinosaur in Detail

-Now, let’s take a closer look at the Noasaurus and what sets it apart from other dinosaurs.
-One of its most distinctive features is its hand claws.
+Taking a closer look at Noasaurus, one of its most distinctive features was its hand claws.
 These claws were exceptionally curved and uniquely shaped, with parallel base sides in top view and a deep triangular cavity at the base underside.
 This unique feature was initially mistaken for a toe claw, but later research confirmed its correct placement on the hand.

 It also had a long neck, as suggested by the elongated neck vertebrae found among the fossil remains.
 These vertebrae were strongly vertically compressed with a low neural spine and bore long bony projections, a typical trait for its relatives.
 This long neck likely gave this dinosaur a greater reach when hunting for prey.